DustinAngerhofer/Successive-Rank-Neural-Networks/README.md

 <img width="640" height="480" alt="successive_vs_nn_normed_2" src="https://github.com/user-attachments/assets/803ea032-b4a2-4493-ad24-0894452a66ee" />

 Notice the step-like nature of the successive loss.
 The model quickly converges to the optimal rank-1 update, after which the loss plateaus.
 The small spike in loss immediately after each plateau is the result of injecting new learnable parameters at the new rank-1 update.
-Notice further how the regular neural network overfits on the training data.
+The loss curve is otherwise very smooth compared to that of the regular neural network.
+Notice further how the regular neural network almost immediately overfits on the training data; of course, this can be avoided with regularization.

+**Further avenues to explore***: Does training a model in this fashion avoid bad local minima and other pathological features of loss landscapes?
+Could significant time and resources be saved by pretraining low-rank models, utilizing higher ranks for fine-tuning only?